Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Test-id: UC1.4c

-Could not perform this test accuratly as the system has not yet implemented the access log.
+Could not perform this test accurately as the system has not yet implemented the access log.

 ### Test result: Failed.